xuankimtran/docs-1/pages/katalon-studio/docs/docker.md

 Docker Image for Katalon Studio is available here at Docker Hub: [katalonstudio/katalon](https://hub.docker.com/r/katalonstudio/katalon/).

-> You can download our Github sample project for CI configurations using Docker Image: [Docker Images samples](https://github.com/katalon-studio/docker-images-samples).
+> You can download our Github sample project for CI configurations using Docker Image: [CI samples](https://github.com/katalon-studio/docker-images-samples).
 ## Pull Katalon Docker Image

 To pull KDI, open **Terminal** in your local machine, copy and paste the following command line: